iTommix/pyCAR/README.md

 - Navit Navigation
 - Bluetooth HFP and A2DP functionality
 - Import of Cellphones Phonebook
-- Radio FM-Tuner with si4703 or Web-Radio
+- Radio FM-Tuner with SI4703 or Web-Radio (Auto-Detect)
 - MP3-Player based on mplayer in pure Python3
+- Module-Based.
+You can develope own Modules

 No use of 3rd-Party like Kodi.
 I disabled the internal BT from Raspberry, because it wont work properly.